 As you reach the end of the trail arriving to Tortuga Bay, your first sight of white sand will be Playa Brava.
 The water currents here are very strong and most suitable for surfing.
 This is a strictly no swimming zone as it can be dangerous.

 So we recommend heading on to Playa Mansa, which is a more protected beach, ideal for swimming or sunbathing.
-A path leads to the right hand side through the mangroves for around 20 minutes to reach Playa Mansa.
-This site is a peaceful lagoon at the far end of the bay, with calm protected waters.
-Snorkeling and swimming is fine at Playa Mansa, and kayaks can also be rented by the hour.
-You’ll also find a self-guided tourist trail through a pretty forest of Prickly Pear Cactus, and heaps of interesting Galapagos birds and animals around the mangroves.
+A path leads to the right hand side through the mangroves for around 20 minutes to reach Playa Mansa, or just follow the beach.
+Playa Mansa begins with a peaceful tidal lagoon at the far end of the bay - these calm & protected waters are often a great spot to snorkel with small reef sharks and marine iguanas.
+The main Mansa beach is further round to the right from this lagoon.
+Snorkeling and swimming is also fun at Playa Mansa, and kayaks can also be rented by the hour.
+You’ll also find a short self-guided tourist trail through a pretty forest of Prickly Pear Cactus, and heaps of interesting Galapagos birds and animals around the mangroves.

 As with all Galapagos visitor sites, there really is no best or worst month to visit.

 From January to May is generally sunny and hot, with occasional showers.
 The sea temperature is also pleasantly warm.

 June to December is the cool and dry season, so skies are cloudier, temperatures cooler, and there is usually no rain.
 The sea temperatures are colder too, but this in turn attracts more marina life for better snorkeling action.

 Check out our special Galapagos weather blog for more detailed information about Galapagos climate through each month of the year.